YatishChhatrapati/EC2-Linux-Troubleshooting/README.md

-# AWS EC2 & Linux Troubleshooting Scenarios
+# AWS EC2 & Linux — Deployment and Troubleshooting

-Hands-on troubleshooting scenarios practised on AWS Free Tier using Ubuntu Server — part of my transition into Cloud Support Engineering.
+Hands-on deployment and troubleshooting scenarios practised on AWS Free Tier using Ubuntu Server — part of my transition into Cloud Support Engineering.

 ---